-Our research specialties are in algebra, analysis, geometry, probability and topology.
+Our research specialties are in algebra, analysis, geometry, number theory, probability and topology.

 The EUGENE MATH CIRCLE is continuing in the department.
 It is aimed at elementary, middle and high school students who enjoy math and want to be stretched by challenging problems.

 News and Events

 On Saturday, February 25, 2023, from 10am to 1pm in McArthur Court at the University of Oregon, we invite students, ages 5-14, to come to the fourth Eugene Youth Math Festival.
 There will be math activities, math problems, board games, puzzles, and brain teasers designed to engage the students in problem solving.
 Due to the support of the math department and the National Science Foundation, admission to the festival will be free of charge and no registration is needed.